sam22ridhi/System-Threat-Forecaster-ML-Project/README.md

 - Stacking Ensemble

 ## Results
 The models were evaluated using accuracy, precision, recall, and AUC metrics.
-The best performing model achieved a score of [score] on the test set.
+The best performing model achieved a score of [0.62] on the test set.

 ## Requirements
-- Python 3.x
+- Python 3.12
 - Libraries: NumPy, Pandas, Matplotlib, Scikit-learn, XGBoost, LightGBM, Seaborn

-## Project Structure
-- `data/`: Contains the dataset files
-- `notebooks/`: Jupyter notebooks for analysis
-- `models/`: Saved model files
-- `README.md`: Project documentation

 ## Future Work
 - Implement more sophisticated feature engineering